wholol/dodgeball-game/README.md

 # dodgeball-game
-SFML basd game. single player dodgeball
+SFML based game. single player dodgeball with goals

+The rule of the game is simple.
+Collect as many goals as possible to increase score, while avoiding red balls at all costs!